Laillaa/CStat-Project/Report.md

 - The 25th, 50th and 75th percentiles
 - The lower and upper bounds of a 95% Confidence Interval, using Student's t-distribution formula

-To assess the linear relationship between each quantiative feature and the target variable we implemented a function called `hypothesis_test` which computes the Pearson correlation coefficient, which measures the strength and direction of a linear association, and the corresponding p-value, which helps determine the statistical significance of that correlation.
+To assess the linear relationship between each quantitative feature and the target variable we implemented a function called `hypothesis_test` which computes the Pearson correlation coefficient, which measures the strength and direction of a linear association, and the corresponding p-value, which helps determine the statistical significance of that correlation.

 Next, to identify the most relevant features for predicting housing prices, we implemented a custom ranking function.
 It combines both descriptive statistics and results from hypothesis testing to score each feature's usefulness in relation to the target variable.
 This ranking process is based on three key criteria: